jugoetz/library-generation/README.md

 ```

 The configuration file is located in `src/config.yaml`.
-Some modules accept command-line arguments, which override the configuration file.
+Some modules accept command-line arguments, which, if given, override the configuration file.

 ### Submodules

-#### db_interconversion
+#### analysis

-Tools that only operate within the database and do not produce other outputs.
+Tools to evaluate experiments.

-- **calculate_lcms_yields.py**: Conversion from raw LCMS data to ratios against internal standard
+- **calculatelcmsyields**: Conversion from raw LCMS data to ratios against internal standard

-#### db_models

-ORM models for database.
-Currently not used in production, but may be useful for future development.
+- **extracterrors**: Extracts errors from MoBiAS output, NEXUS logs.
+- **extractmobiasresults**: Extracts raw LCMS data from MoBiAS output.
+- **heatmapfromdb**: Generates yield heatmaps from processed LCMS data.

-#### db_retrieval
+#### experiment_planning

-Tools to retrieve data from db, e.g., for visualization, or experiment planning
+Tools to set up individual experiments.

-- **generatelcmssubmission.py**: Generate the submission file for Mobias
+- **generatelcmssubmission**: Generate the submission file for MoBiAS.

-- **heatmapfromdatabase.py**: Obtain a visual representation of results from LCMS peak areas
-- **show_product.py**: Show the product(s) in a given well as SMILES or image
-- **weighin_calculator.py**: Produce a weigh-in sheet for a given experiment
+- **weighincalculator**: Produce a weigh-in sheet for a given experiment

-#### db_writing

-Addition of raw and processed data to database.
+- **writereactiondb**: Populate the reaction database with a given experiment.

 #### legacy_code